Setting up a sole proprietorship

 Based on the profit forecast, income tax and, where applicable, trade tax advance payments may be assessed.

-Required information
+Required information for the advice

-What is offered?
+What will be offered?

 Description of planned services or products, target customers, sales channels, platforms and any foreign elements.